expo/expo/docs/pages/versions/v32.0.0/guides/adhoc-builds.md

 ![Install Workflow](/static/images/adhoc-builds-install.png)

 Once your build is complete, open the status page on your iOS device and tap the `Install` button.

+# Troubleshooting

+## Push Notifications aren't working

+If you choose not to upload your Push Notifications credentials, Push Notifications will not work on the Expo client.
+In order to get an Expo client with Push Notifications enabled, you will need to submit another build request and upload your push credentials at the prompt.